Recognition of same-sex unions in Albania: Background

 During communist rule, cohabitation between unmarried partners was outlawed and marriage was strongly encouraged as "the legal basis of creating a family".
 Homosexuality and same-sex unions were outlawed in Albania until 1995, three years after the end of communist rule.
 The Constitution of Albania, ratified in 1998, does not explicitly forbid the recognition of same-sex marriages.
 Article 53 states that:

 Everyone has the right to marry and have a family.
 Marriage and family enjoy special protection of the state.
 (Note: Kushdo ka të drejtë të martohet dhe të ketë familje.
 Martesa dhe familja gëzojnë mbrojtjen e veçantë të shtetit.)

-Article 7 of the Family Code of Albania states that "marriage is contracted between a man and a woman who have reached the age of 18 years."
+Article 7 of the Family Code (Kodi i Familjes) states that "marriage is contracted between a man and a woman who have reached the age of 18 years."
 Prime Minister Sali Berisha announced in a cabinet meeting on 29 July 2009 that the Council of Ministers would push for a bill to recognise marriages between partners of the same sex.
 He said that the bill had already been introduced to the Parliament of Albania.
 The Socialist Party expressed support for opening a debate on the issue.
 However, several politicians from the Democratic Party, including Mesila Doda, Genc Ruli and Sokol Olldashi, strongly opposed the legalization of same-sex partnerships or marriage.
 On 5 February 2010, the Albanian Parliament passed an anti-discrimination law banning discrimination on the grounds of sexual orientation.
 Gay rights groups praised the new law but said they hoped that Berisha would eventually keep to his promise on legalising same-sex marriage.
 Berisha reiterated his support in 2013.
 People's Advocate Igli Totozani announced in October 2013 that he would be drafting a bill on changes to the Family Code to legalise same-sex marriage.
 In April 2018, the new People's Advocate, Erinda Ballanca, expressed her support for same-sex marriage and pledged to support LGBT rights.
 As of 2024, no change has happened, with LGBT activists criticising the legislative inaction.

 On 19 May 2024, a lesbian couple, Alba Ahmetaj and Edlira Mara, held a marriage ceremony on the roof of the office of Mayor Erion Veliaj in Tirana.
 The marriage was officiated by two British priests.
 Although it lacks legal recognition, the marriage was described in the media as the "first same-sex marriage in Albania".
 The couple also filed a formal application for a marriage license two days prior, saying, "Our request for a declaration of marriage symbolizes the first link in a long and difficult, but above all just, struggle.
 We are determined to follow the legal path and respect the procedures and institutions of our country, challenging the discriminatory content of the Family Code, to seek the recognition of our right to marry, equally with every other couple in Albania."